Biography

 Abstract: Do autocrats favor their supporters during economic shocks?
 I introduce a model of redistribution and regime stability that shows how in-group favors can be a strategic response to economic downturns.
 The model predicts that, as economic shocks worsen, autocrats may favor their supporters and confront opposition protests to save on appeasement costs.
 I test the model’s main results in two empirical settings.
 First, I focus on the Venezuelan blackouts of 2019.
 Consistent with the model, the Maduro regime was more likely to exempt regime-supporting regions affected by the blackout from later power rationing.
 Moreover, blackout-induced protests were limited to opposition-leaning regions.
 I then focus on negative rainfall shocks in Sub-Saharan Africa.
 Droughts magnify differences in development, protests and state-coercion outcomes in favor of leaders’ home regions.
 (VoxDev Column)

-Vulnerability, fear of discrimination and clientelism: Organizer identity and the backfire of solidarity
+Vulnerability, fear of retaliation and clientelism: Organizer identity and the backfire of solidarity

 Direct flights, trade and specialization